PEN/Faulkner Foundation Board of Directors 2015 – 2016

 George Pelecanos is an independent film producer and was a producer and Emmy-nominated writer on HBO’s The Wire, Treme, and The Pacific.
 The recipient of numerous international writing awards, he is the author of 19 novels set in and around Washington, DC.
 His fiction and essays have appeared in Playboy, The New York Times, The New Yorker, The Washington Post, and GQ among other publications.
 Esquire magazine has hailed Pelecanos as “the poet laureate of the DC crime world.”
 He lives in Silver Spring, Maryland.

-Dolen Perkins-Valdez is the author of the New York Times bestselling novel Wench.
+Dolen Perkins-Valdez is the author of Balm and Wench, which was a New York Times best-seller.
 In 2011, she was a finalist for two NAACP Image Awards and the Hurston-Wright Legacy Award for fiction.
-She was awarded the First Novelist Award by the Black Caucus of the American Library Association, and she received a DC Commission on the Arts Grant for her forthcoming second novel.
+She was awarded the First Novelist Award by the Black Caucus of the American Library Association, and she received a DC Commission on the Arts Grant for her second novel.
 A graduate of Harvard University and a former University of California President’s Postdoctoral Fellow at UCLA, she teaches writing in the Stonecoast MFA program.
 She lives in Washington, DC with her family.

 E. Barrett Prettyman, Jr. is an attorney and author who, after joining Hogan Lovells US LLP, left to be Special Assistant to the Attorney General and to the White House during the Kennedy Administration.
 He has served as Inspector General of the District of Columbia and was the first President of the DC Bar.
 He was President of the American Academy of Appellate Lawyers, PEN/ Faulkner, and the DC Bar Foundation, and still serves as Vice President Emeritus of the Supreme Court Historical Society.
 He won an Edgar Allan Poe Award for his book, Death and the Supreme Court.
 He has argued 19 cases in the Supreme Court and today is Of Counsel at Hogan Lovells.